This guide shows how to scrape AutoScout24 with Python. We'll keep it practical: what works, what can break, and code you can run right away.

 6. Extracting Features and Equipment

-This function extracts the car's features and equipment list.
+This gathers the features and equipment list.

 def extract_features(soup):